Best Orlando Car Accident Lawyers | ConsumerShield (2025)

 Whether you’re an Orlando native or visiting the city’s many attractions, you need a car to get around.
 Unfortunately, driving in Orlando comes with the risk of a car accident.
-Orlando accounts for about 9% of Florida’s car accidents annually, totalling over 26,000 crashes in 2023 according to the Florida Highway Safety and Motor Vehicles (FLHSMV) Department.
+Orlando accounts for about 9% of Florida’s car accidents annually, totaling over 26,000 crashes in 2023 according to the Florida Highway Safety and Motor Vehicles (FLHSMV) Department.

 If you’ve been injured in a car accident, you may be wondering whether an Orlando car accident attorney can help.
 ConsumerShield specializes in connecting individuals with the best local lawyers.
 Fill out the form on this page to get help with your case today.